gstvalentin/gstvalentin/README.md

 I’m currently working as Consultant at [EY](https://www.ey.com/) with maturity assessment using the main information security frameworks (ISO/IEC 27001 and 27701, NIST CSF, NIST 800-53, LGPD and GDPR);

 I am curious, adaptable, and easygoing.
 I am always open to new challenges.
-I really enjoy cycling, exercising and Capture The Flag (CTF) in my free time.

 <h2 align="left"> knowledge </h2>